anefischer/udacity/README.md

 The course recommends the book by Miguel Morales who also gives a lecture on Actor-Critic Methods:
 * English: [Grokking Deep Reinforcement Learning](https://amzn.to/3A0gEWD)

-The Deep Reinforcement Learning Nanodegree program teaches how to train AI agents to perform a variety of complex tasks.
+The Deep Reinforcement Learning Nanodegree program shows you how to teach AI agents to master challenging tasks, such as playing games, controlling robots, and optimizing systems.
+You’ll learn the latest algorithms and techniques in this rapidly evolving field.

 #### Projects
 * Navigation (Value-Based Methods)